NOTE: Updated with 2022 information so you and your family can SEA turtles!

 Each year, the amazing team at Padre Island National Seashore Division of Sea Turtle Science & Recovery posts information as releases are scheduled.
 The hard part?
 They have to wait until the hatchlings decide to hatch, and then they can schedule the release.
 They can’t tell you what the schedule is very far in advance.
 After all, they’re at the mercy of tiny turtles who decide when they want to make their debut by cracking through those eggs.

-Park entrance fees will be charged, except on August 4, which is a fee-free day at national parks nationwide in celebration of the Great American Outdoors Act.
+Note: Park entrance fees do apply.
 A one-day vehicle pass is $10 and an annual park pass is $45.
 To speed your entry, a park pass really helps.
 Passes can be purchased in advance at the entrance station during business hours or on-line at www.Recreation.gov.

 What can you expect to see?
 At Padre Island National Seashore’s Malaquite Beach Visitor Center, a short educational program will be held on the Visitor Center deck starting at about 6:20 a.m.
 A park ranger will then guide you to the release site on the beach in front of the Visitor Center to view the hatchlings being released starting at 6:45 a.m.